-You can update your provider directory listing in the provider portal.
+You can update your Provider Directory listing in the Provider Portal.

-Providers cannot suggest that HPSM members use family members (including children) or friends as informal interpreters If a member refuses professional interpreter services and insists on using a family member or friend, the provider must document the member’s preference in their medical record.
+Providers are prohibited from suggesting that HPSM members use family members (including minors) or friends as informal interpreters.
+If a member refuses professional interpreter services and insists on using a family member or friend, you must document the member’s preference in their medical record.
 Learn why it is better to use a professional interpreter.

 - The availability of practitioners and staff who are fluent in the preferred languages of assigned members, including:

-- Demonstration of proficiency in preferred languages
+- Demonstration of proficiency in preferred languages.

-- Self-assessment of language proficiency
+- Self-assessment of language proficiency.

-- Number of years’ experience working as a qualified medical interpreter (if any)
+- Number of years’ experience working as a qualified medical interpreter (if any).

 - Changes to staffs' language proficiencies – for example: